Lotemax SM (ophthalmic)

 What is Lotemax SM ophthalmic?

-The gel form of loteprednol ophthalmic is used to treat pain and swelling after eye surgery.
+Lotemax SM is also used to treat pain and swelling after eye surgery.

 Lotemax SM may also be used for purposes not listed in this medication guide.

-You should not use Lotemax SM if you have an eye infection (including herpes simplex).
+You should not use this medicine if you have an eye infection (including herpes simplex).

 Before taking this medicine